davidbuterez/gnn-neural-readouts/README.md

 The code and included data can be used to reproduce the experiments described in the paper.

-## Appendix
-The `appendix.pdf` file contains additional experiments, figures, settings, and useful information.
-The sections are referenced from the main document.

 ## Supplementary materials

 The `Supplementary materials` directory contains the files referenced in the paper: